spacebeam/research/web/torchup.org/content/pages/rules.md

 Games in which an agent crashes StarCraft will be counted as a loss.

-Games will be run on [Debian](https://debian.org) stable 64-bit environment.
+Games will be run on [Debian](https://debian.org) stable 64-bit environment inside Singularity Linux containers..

-Entries must be tested on before submission.
+Entries must be tested to work on the [maps](https://torchup.com/files/maps.zip) before submission.

 We will not be held responsible for entries that crash StarCraft due to our configuration of the system.